nexusformat/definitions/misc/impatient/NXImpatient.rst

 similar to the reading code.
 For both approaches more information is available in the NeXus Manual or the NeXus Reference Manual.

-To give you taste of what it is like to write a NeXus file using the NeXus API, here is complete code example in C. It shows how to create a scan:NXentry/data:NXdata structure and store two arrays, counts and two_theta::
+To give you a taste of what it is like to write a NeXus file using the NeXus API, here is a complete code example in C. It shows how to create a ``scan:NXentry/data:NXdata`` structure and store two arrays, counts and two_theta::

  #include "napi.h"